Monday, January 04, 2016

 Blue Thunder

-Sometimes you need a stress release from this strange world and today I did just that thanks to SWIV.
-Wow, what an exceptional shooter - I blasted the living daylights out of those military bad boys using my massive chopper!
+Sometimes you need a stress release from this strange world, and today I did just that thanks to SWIV.
+What an exceptional shooter - I blasted the living daylights out of those military bad boys using my massive chopper!
 Hang on...
 Nevermind...
-This game has great graphics, sounds and timeless action.
+This game has great graphics, sounds, and timeless action.
 Love it all.

-Yup, this is a cracking game so I decided to record a video.
-Please subscribe to my channel as 95% of visitors aren't.
-Oddly, the emulator was a little slower compared to my real Atari STe and the sound effects were not quite as loud.
-Perhaps it's just me but I felt a difference.
-But, nothing ever beats the real hardware.
+Yup, this is a cracking game, so I decided to record a video.
+Please subscribe to my channel, as 95% of visitors aren't.
+Oddly, the emulator felt a little slower compared to my real Atari STe, and the sound effects were not quite as bold.
+Perhaps it's just me, but I felt a difference, but nothing ever beats the real hardware.

 Klaz has a fantastic download that can even be installed onto a hard drive!